 The renowned art deco Rockefeller Center spans 22 acres between 48th and 51st Streets from Fifth to Sixth Avenues.
 The complex is home to numerous dining, entertainment and shopping options as well as a popular outdoor ice rink and seasonal holiday tree.
 Rockefeller Center has a variety of spaces available for private events, including the Rainbow Room, which can accommodate up to 400 for receptions.
 The majestic Radio City Music Hall has several grand spaces available for performances and receptions—plus smaller lounges and rehearsal spaces for groups of 100 or fewer.

 Convene at 75 Rockefeller Plaza features more than 9,000 square feet of mixed-use meeting and event space.
 The historic 3 West Club has more than 7,000 square feet of meeting space, including a grand ballroom and a rooftop solarium.
+There's also Studio Gather by Tishman Speyer, a coworking center that has well-appointed space for groups on the 27th floor at 45 Rockefeller Plaza.

 Courtesy, Metropolitan West